Your Best Friend

 There is a glaring absence of teens in domestic abuse services, despite their higher risk of abuse in their early relationships.
 To better understand this, we ran a national survey – Talk About Toxic – that attracted 500+ responses from young people across the country.
 Many shared stories of harm experienced in their relationships.
 Not only did they say they don’t relate to the term ‘domestic’ or ‘abuse’, but they also told us that instead of going online, to their teachers or other adults, they were going to their best friends.

 Best friends, other young people, sometimes as young as 12 and 13, are thereby forming an invisible line in the battle against relationship-based violence.
 We need to strengthen these frontlines by ensuring they have both the language and the signposting to be able to help their friends spot abuse and seek support.

-Radar is joining this consortium as a specialist in digital storytelling and to help young people find the right solution to ensure their voices and experiences are heard.
+Radar joined this consortium as a specialist in digital storytelling and to help young people find the right solution to ensure their voices and experiences are heard.